michael8rown/ansible/README.md

 ## Step 2: Base Installation

-`2_install.sh` does all the pre-chroot tasks, such as formatting the devices, running `pacstrap`, and then finally chrooting.
+`2_install.sh` performs some pre-chroot tasks, such as

+* formatting and mounting the devices
+* running `pacstrap`
+* chrooting into /mnt

 ## Step 3: Main Installation

 Inside the chroot environment, run `3_install.sh`.
-This will install all the packages I like, it will enable all the services I use, it will set the root password, it will create a new user and set that user's password, and then it will add that user to sudo.
+This will

+* install all the packages I like
+* enable all the services I use
+* set the root password
+* create a new user
+* set that user's password
+* add that user to sudo

 Once this step is complete, you must reboot.